Chillee/MovieRankings/README.md

 1. **Fabelmans**: Meh, large parts of this movie I just could not take seriously (particularly the mother).
 I also don't understand how the mother is meant to be sympathetic at all - she cheats on the husband with his best friend, reluctantly moves away with her family, and then breaks down and says that she has to leave her husband and kids to be with the guy she cheated with??
 The best scene by a mile was the ending scene, which was apparently fairly true to life.
 Last shot was also pretty cute.
 1. **Tenet**: Perhaps I just don't understand this movie - specifically, the fundamentals of how the physics works.
 How does a forward person fight against an inverted person?
 Like, let's say the forward and inverted people try to push against each other.
 Is that possible?
 How does it work?
 1. **Do the Right Thing**
+1. **The Super Mario Bros Movie**: More or less what I expected.
+A competently animated movie with plenty of callbacks + a barebone story.
+I'm not complaining though - I'll probably watch every single Nintendo animated movie that comes out.
 1. **Dr. Strangelove**
 1. **Moonlight**
 1. **V for Vendetta**: Perhaps modern neckbeard culture and the hacker group Anonymous have made me too cynical of the imagery in this movie, but I found V to be somewhat ... cringy.
 He just felt a lot like a neckbeard.
 He loves swords, he says edgy things, he has a "iamverysmart" demeanor, and just reminds me of m'lady.
 My favorite scene, by far, was the scene with the dominoes.
 I guess I just love montages in general.